Below are CME and disclosure policies related to the American College of Rheumatology's educational activities.

 Any use of ACR educational content for commercial purposes, which includes but is not limited to oral presentations, audiovisual materials used by speakers and/or program handouts without written consent from the ACR is prohibited.
 This policy applies before, during and after each activity.
 The ACR will enforce its intellectual property rights and penalize those who infringe upon it.

-Faculty participating in an ACR-sponsored activity must disclose to the planning committee and audience any financial or other relationship(s) including, but not limited to:
+Faculty participating in an ACR-sponsored activity must disclose to the planning committee and audience all financial relationships with ineligible companies and the nature of financial or other relationship(s) with an ineligible company including, but not limited to:

 404-633-3777, ext.
 381